microsoft/ContextualSP/README.md

     --field-name database_id
 ```

 The question field accepts an interaction of questions splitted by `;`.
-See the demo page below:
+See the demo page below (only accepts database_id appeared in `database` folder):

 ![demo](misc/demo.png)